def-gthill/kenpali/kenpali-json.md

 >> [73, 42]
 ```

-A function body can reference names that were in scope when the function was defined, even if those names are out of scope when the function is called.
+A function can reference names that were in scope when the function was _defined_, even if those names are out of scope when the function is _called_.

 ```
 # Closure